 Risk factors include:

-- a history of depression or other mental illness
+- a history of depression or other mental health condition

 - a complicated pregnancy or delivery